Frxhb/python_adb/README.md

 ## Goals:
 1. Implement some of those functions in a GUI
 2. Add some of those functions in own modules
-...

 ## Preparation on your Computer:

-There are a few dependecies which you need to have installed when running thr script.
+There are a few dependecies you need:
--  Python 3.6x
+-  python 3.6x
--  Python3 pip
+-  python3 pip
--  Adb
+-  adb
--  Pure-python-adb
+-  pure-python-adb

 You don't need to install them, the script can do this for you!